Laura-Rose and Stacey’s story

 When we experienced miscarriage as a couple, at the time we felt isolated and alone with no one to go to for support, no one fully understanding.
 Also, being a non-biological mother, I didn’t realise the impact our miscarriage would have on me emotionally.
 Had I had access to the Miscarriage Association all that time ago, I would have had someone to talk to about my feelings and how our loss had affected me, even though I hadn’t carried.

 At the time, I didn’t know how to support my wife, what to say, how to make things better.
 I didn’t have the physical connection to the loss so I couldn’t comprehend her pain, yet I was going through a rollercoaster of emotions and didn’t know what I could do to make things ok again.

 The fact that we knew we would continue fertility treatment made it all the more painful – knowing that we would have to start the process all over again – so we decided to take a three month break to heal before we tried again.

 While we were starting our family, we were consistently contacted by other LGBT+ women and people, or people who had ‘friends like us’, about how we started our family.
 It even resulted in a very lovely nurse coming in with a pad and pen in recovery after our first born arrived to ask “I hope you don’t mind, but my friends are married and they have asked me how you went about having your baby!”
 Which was a funny and surreal moment!
 If anything, this cemented for us the fact that there was no central point or source of information and support for women looking to start a family.
-So, we decided to set up the LGBT Mummies Tribe.
+So, in 2018, we decided to set up LGBT Mummies.